nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 ```

 <p>
-Then open up the newly created Vagrantfile in your favorite text editor (use PHPStorm!) and enable puppet provisioning.
+Then open up the newly created Vagrantfile in your favorite text editor (use PHPStorm!) and enable Puppet provisioning.
 Vagrant is now ready to go.
 </p>

 ``` ruby